BreeeZe/NZBGetConnect/README.md

-SABConnect for Safari
+NZBGetConnect
 =====================

-SABConnect for Safari is a port of the popular SABConnect extension from Google Chrome.
+NZBGetConnect is a modification of SabConnect for Safari (which is a port of the popular SABConnect extension from Google Chrome) so it functions with NZBGet instead of SABnzbd.

-It replaces the "Download NZB" with a "Send to SABnzbd" button which will automatically add the nzb to your download queue.
+It replaces the "Download NZB" with a "Send to NZBGet" button which will automatically add the nzb to your download queue.

 It currently supports: